angular/angular/aio/aio-builds-setup/docs/vm-setup--create-host-dirs-and-files.md

 **Note:** The directories created inside that directory will be owned by user `www-data`.

-## Create SSL certificates (Optional for dev)
+## Create TLS certificates (Optional for dev)
-The host VM can attach a directory containing the SSL certificate and key to be used by the nginx server for serving the hosted previews.
+The host VM can attach a directory containing the TLS certificate and key to be used by the nginx server for serving the hosted previews.
 More info on how to attach the directory when starting the container can be found [here](vm-setup--start-docker-container.md).